CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 <a href="https://azure.microsoft.com/en-us/global-infrastructure/geographies/#geographies">Azure Regions</a>

+<a href="https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines">Review the virtual machines available from each region</a>

 ### Request a quota increase for the HTC Queue - HC Family of vCPUs for a region where they are available.